Sakshamtomar22/Practical-Set1/README.md

 # Practical-Set1
-This is my Project Set 01
+This is my Practical Set 01